hassanathussain/vital-cp-app-develop/README.md

 ### `npm run build`

-- You should now see `build` and `dist` folders located at the root directory created by the module builder.
+- You should now see `build` and `dist` folders located at the root directory created by the module builder